MA Political Economy

 - develops the skills needed to make lateral connections across and between fields of study – skills which are required not only for careers in academic research but also increasingly for employability in the public, civil and private sectors

 - offers a wide range of optional modules which are scheduled in the late afternoon to fit around working patterns.

 The Department has superb links with current and former members of government such as Andrew Adonis, Ed Balls and David Willetts.
 Our academic staff are frequent contributors to policy debates and act as advisers to government, civil society and the private sector.

 There are fantastic employment opportunities with many of our students securing jobs in journalism and the civil service.
 Recent career appointments:

-See the programme structure for more information and take a look at the overview of key concepts in contemporary political economy, which provides an indication of the course readings, concepts and critical discussions of the module run by Programme Director, Dr Emily Skarbek.
+See the Online Prospectus for more information and take a look at the overview of key concepts in contemporary political economy, which provides an indication of the course readings, concepts and critical discussions of the module.

-For any other queries please contact the Programme Administrator, Hannah Nevitt or the Programme Director, Dr Emily Skarbek.
+For any other queries please contact the Programme Officer, Hannah Nevitt or the Programme Director, Dr Ruben Ruiz Rufino.